Abhijeet-Prasad/LetsGrowMore_VIP/README.md

 # LetsGrowMore Virtual Internship Program

 ## About Intership
-I glad to share that I have been selected as Web developer Intern at LetsGrowMore.
-The Internship duraraion is of 1 month during which all the interns are provided with the opertunity to learn and develope their skills as a web developer by building projects.
+I glad to be part of LetsGrowMore Community as Web Developer Intern.
+The Internship duraraion is of 1 month during which I was provided with the opertunity to learn and develope my skills as a web developer by building projects.

 ## Skills Learned
 During the internship program some of the skills I gained are -